 - Helps form healthier friendships with other like-minded people.

 - Provides you an outlet for managing difficult emotions.

 - Helps you combat boredom in sobriety by giving you something productive to do.

 - Allows you to start healing your brain.

-Depending on how often you exercise, the intensity, and what kind of eating habits you adopt in sobriety, you are likely to lose some weight.
+Depending on how often you exercise, the intensity, and what kind of healthy eating habits you adopt in sobriety, you will likely lose some weight.

-Even if you don’t burn a ton of calories exercising, developing a new healthy habit will have ripple effects on your new sober lifestyle that will contribute to weight loss.
+Even if you don’t burn a ton of calories exercising, developing a new healthy habit will ripple effects on your new sober lifestyle and contribute to weight loss.

 Alcohol also lowers your inhibition which increases the chance of making poor food choices (among many other bad decisions).